 How to choose a necklace style?

 A pearl necklace is a great way to show off freshwater pearls.
 But the type of necklace you wear is just as important as the kind of pearls you choose.
-Try on a whole bunch of necklaces (because they feel so nice), and consider a variety of options.
+Try on a variety of necklaces (because they feel so nice) and consider a variety of options.

-- The collar is 12-15" inches long and 3 or more strands.
+- Collar Length is 12-15" inches long and three or more strands.
 This style looks great with a V-neck or a scooped neckline and can add an elegant look to a special occasion dress.

-- The classic choker is 16 inches in length and should nestle around the base of the neck in single or multiple strands.
+- Choker Length is 16 inches in length and should nestle around the base of your neck in single or multiple strands.
 The single strand version is a classic that can be worn with just about anything.
-We love The Classic choker and can't imagine why any woman would want to live without it!
+We love the classic choker and can't imagine why any woman would want to live without it!

-- The princess is 17-19 inches in length and is halfway between a choker and matinee in length.
-Ideal if you want to show off one of the new high neckline styles.
+- Princess length is 17-19 inches in length and is halfway between a choker and matinee in length.
+This is the ideal necklace if you want to show off one of the new high neckline styles.

-- The matinee is 20-24 inches in length and should fall to the top of the cleavage.
+- Matinee is 20-24 inches in length and should fall to the top of the cleavage.
 These versatile pearls can be worn during the day and in the evening.

-- The opera is 28-34 inches in length and should reach to the bottom of your breastbone.
+- Opera is 28-34 inches in length and should reach to the bottom of your breastbone.
 It can be worn as a single strand or doubled with a clip and worn as a choker.

-- The rope is any pearl necklace longer than opera length, although it is usually 45 inches or longer.
+- Rope is any pearl necklace longer than the opera length.
+Typically it is usually 45 inches or longer.
 Ropes often come with multiple clasps so that the necklace can be shortened or worn as a bracelet.

 You can wear pearls anywhere!
-Dress up a pair of jeans, create a demure look for work or glam it up in town.
-Of course, they are always the right choice for a formal event: weddings, banquets, or the opera.
+Dress up a pair of jeans, create a demure look for work or glam it up on the town.
+Of course, they are always the right choice for a formal event: weddings, banquets or the opera.
 You can never make a fashion mistake with pearls.

 Bourdage Pearls - Pearl Education - Beauty of Tahiti

 Discover where Tahitian Pearls come from and get a general idea of Tahitian Pearl origins.
-Tahitian are the only natural black pearls and can also range in an array of greens, blues and peacock colors.
-The salt water oyster can grow extremely large and produce anywhere from 8 to 18 mm pearls.
+Tahitians are the only natural black pearls and can also range in an array of greens, blues and peacock colors.
+The saltwater oyster can grow extremely large and produce anywhere from 8 to 18 mm pearls.